Avrixel/PrototypeCode/Ideas.md

 - [ ] Overclock doubles the energy consumtion, would be active until  the fight ends or you run out of energy and would restore 20 energy for each death around player right now it has fixed duration
 - [ ] Bladestorm would eat 50 energy, but would refund 12 for each kill
+- [ ] Make lightning dash use Charged buff to reset cooldownand not use it if Prime was active (I can reset cooldown in XML but Prime gets removed with activation, so theres no way for me to check for it using SL)